MCP

 The MCP (Model Context Protocol) plugin helps you integrate MCP servers into your development environment.
 MCP is an open protocol that enables AI assistants to interact with external services, databases, and tools through a standardized interface.

-This plugin provides three key commands:
+This plugin provides five key commands:

 1. Context7 MCP Setup - Access up-to-date documentation for any library or framework